gowtham07/gowtham07.github.io/_posts/2023-03-14-Hello-World.md

 ## Introduction

-First let us see what is the difference between fine-tuning and few-shot learning and also about the GPT-3.
+First let us see what is  fine-tuning , few-shot learning and few-shot-incontext-learning and also about the GPT-3.

 **Fine tuning** - When you already have a model trained to perform the task you want but on a different dataset, you initialise using the pre-trained weights and train it on target (usually smaller) dataset (usually with a smaller learning rate).

 **Few shot learning** - When you want to train a model on any task using very few samples. e.g., you have a model trained on different but related task and you (optionally) modify it and train for target task using small number of examples.

+**Few shot learning** - During in-context learning, we give the LM a prompt that consists of a list of input-output pairs that demonstrate a task.
+At the end of the prompt, we append a test input and allow the LM to make a prediction just by conditioning on the prompt and predicting the next tokens.
+To correctly answer the two prompts below, the model needs to read the training examples to figure out the input distribution (financial or general news), output distribution (Positive/Negative or topic), input-output mapping (sentiment or topic classification), and the formatting.

 **For example:**